 Coaching Development Programme for Ireland

-There are currently over 50 National Governing Bodies engaged in the programme, training and certifying 25,000 coaches each year on 130 different accredited Coach and Instructor awards.
-Since its inception in 1993, over 222,000 people have been trained and certified as Coaches through the programme.
+There are currently over 50 National Governing Bodies engaged in the CDPI, certifying approximately 25,000 coaches each year on 130 different accredited coach/instructor awards.
+Since its inception in 1993, over 222,000 people have been trained and certified as coaches through the programme.

 * The term 'coach' is used in its widest sense to include coaches, instructors and leaders working with participants in competitive and non-competitive sport, physical activity and outdoor recreation.

 The CDPI consists of a number of 'Frameworks' each of which set out common core knowledge and competencies for coaches, instructors and leaders working across different sports, activities and environments.
 Any coach education programme that wishes to be part of the CDPI must demonstrate how it meets the standards identified in the relevant CDPI framework.
 The Frameworks facilitate recognition and accreditation of coaching awards against national and international standards as well as providing transparency across sports in Ireland.

 The Coaching Framework has 5 levels (0 - 4) and is used for coaches of players, athletes & teams in sports where they are, or will be participating in competitive sports.